Furthering your education means expanding your career. We’ll help you get there.

 A student’s work hours are based on financial need, class schedule and the needs of the hiring department.
 Students are paid at least the current federal minimum wage.

 Graduate students may borrow Federal Direct Unsubsidized loans while they complete their program of study.
 Interest accumulates upon disbursement.
-Students should pay this interest while they are in school.
+If possible, students should pay this interest while they are in school.
 Students may receive unsubsidized loans regardless of financial need.

 Graduate students may borrow a maximum of $20,500 per academic year in unsubsidized loans.
 Students are given up to or more than 10 years to pay back all loans.